Termite Removal Pest Controllers

 If you observe the winged termites around your house or inside, this is a clear indication of termite infestation.
 Most people confuse ants with winged termites as they too are swarm during the same season.
 However, termites are easily distinguishable with the help of their uniform waist, straight antennae, and equally sized wings.

 Termites are easy to be found near the light source as they get attracted to it.
 They may also be found near doors and windows.
 However, if the termites are seen to be emerging from woodpiles, tree stumps or similar locations in the yard, this does not necessarily mean that the house is actually infested.

-On the other hand, if you can see these termites emerging from the foundation wall base or adjoining patios or porches, then the chances are your house is clearly infected with termites and you need the help of reputed professionals to treat termites in accordance with Australian standards compliant protection.
+On the other hand, if you can see these termites emerging from the foundation wall base or adjoining patios or porches, then the chances are your house is clearly infected with termites, and you need the help of reputed professionals to treat termites by Australian standards compliant protection.